turboderp/exllama/README.md

 ## Recent updates

-**2023-05-19**: Wrote a CUDA implementation of the layer norm.
-Turns out it was a bit of a bottleneck for the smaller models.
-Noticeably faster now.

-**2023-05-21**: Added beam search implementation.
-It doesn't process beams in parallel which saves a lot of VRAM but does slow it down a bit.
-There should be ways to mitigate the slowdown.
-It's not clear how much better beam search performs in practice, but it's at least theoretically superior and there are other features coming which will build on it, like multi-token repetition penalties and (de-)censoring.

 **2023-05-22**: Added option to auto-split layers across multiple GPUs based on VRAM allocation.

 **2023-05-22**: Added option to dequantize layers at load-time which _should_ speed up inference, but it turns out